-You will need permission to return to class from the Wellness Center.
+You will need permission to return to class from the Wilkins Wellness Center.

 Should I post on social media that I have been exposed to or have COVID-19?

-No!
-Shenandoah strongly discourages the use of social media to discuss any medical diagnosis.
+Shenandoah discourages the use of social media to discuss a COVID-19 diagnosis or possible exposure.
 Postings such as this can result in unintended consequences with family and friends.